ovh/depc/docs/guides/difference-qos-sla.rst

 The SLI is in the heart of DepC : an indicator is a measurement used to compute a QoS (and so to reach a SLO).
-It can be everything that can be measurable over a period :
+It can be everything that can be measurable over a period of time :

-- a HTTP Status Code,
+- an HTTP Status Code,
 - the response time of a Ping,
 - the RAM usage,
 - ... and so on.

-DepC uses TimeSeries database to retrieve raw data.
+DepC uses TimeSeries databases to retrieve raw data.
 The idea is pretty simple : let's imagine we need to compute the QoS of an API : we could analyse the HTTP status code and reject every status which is above 500 (internal server error).